great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 description: Set up GX Cloud.
 ---

 To get the most out of GX Cloud, you'll need to request a GX Cloud Beta account, generate and record access tokens, set environment variables, and then install and start the GX Cloud agent.
+If you're using Snowflake, see [Quickstart for GX Cloud and Snowflake](/docs/cloud/quickstarts/snowflake_quickstart).

 ## Request a GX Cloud Beta account